 Mosie Boyd also leads Madam President PAC, a federal political action committee dedicated to electing women to the U.S. presidency.
 On President's Day 2019, she hosted The Madam President Forum at Living History Farms in Urbandale, Iowa, inviting all the leading women presidential candidates and presenting "Winning Hearts & Minds for Her" (prepared with Executive Women for Her) to representatives of the Iowa Democratic Party and the presidential campaigns of Senator Kamala Harris, Senator Amy Klobuchar, Senator Elizabeth Warren, and Marianne Williamson.

 Mosie earned her undergraduate degree in American Civilization from Brown University, a master's degree in National Security Studies from the School of Foreign Service at Georgetown University, and a law degree at the University of Arkansas Little Rock.
 She taught English at Dalian University of Technology through Princeton-in-Asia, worked in the Oil & Gas Division of The World Bank (as a contract employee) and studied for a term at St. Catherine's College, Oxford.
 She served four missions in Bosnia through the Organization for Security and Cooperation in Europe, helping to implement the Dayton Peace Accords.
-And she received top paper in a class co-taught (but not graded by) U.S. Supreme Court Chief Justice John G. Roberts, Jr., on the historical challenges faced by five of our nation's leading chief justices in their ongoing effort to maintain an independent judiciary as co-equal branch of government.
+And she received top paper in a class co-taught (but not graded by) U.S. Supreme Court Chief Justice John G. Roberts, Jr., on the historical challenges faced by five of our nation's leading chief justices in their ongoing effort to maintain an independent judiciary as a co-equal branch of government.

-On the presidential campaign trail in Iowa this past summer, Mosie had an opportunity--through the grace of God--to visit briefly with the editor of The Des Moines Register while knocking on doors to meet with caucus voters during the Iowa State Fair.
+On the presidential campaign trail in Iowa (summer 2019), Mosie had an opportunity--through the grace of God--to visit briefly with the editor of The Des Moines Register while knocking on doors to meet with caucus voters during the Iowa State Fair.
 In Des Moines, Mosie was the only presidential candidate to walk in the the 2019 Labor Day Parade, greeting Iowans along the parade route from the Iowa State Capitol to the Iowa State Fairgrounds and visiting with voters at the Labor Day picnic afterwards.
 With prominently placed "Mosie Boyd for President - True Grit" signs, she also actively campaigned at the Polk County Steak Fry--with 12,000 participants--and at the Iowa Democratic Party's Liberty & Justice Fall Dinner--with 13,000 Democratic supporters.

 Mosie qualified to be on the ballot as a Democratic presidential candidate in New Hampshire's historic 100th "First in the Nation" Presidential Primary Election.
 Traveling around the Granite State, Mosie has met with Democratic party leaders, visited with small business operators and primary voters, and pounded fence posts into frozen ground in 24 degree weather to place "Mosie Boyd for President - True Grit" signs in preparation for New Hampshire's February 11, 2020 election.